 Student Codes of Conduct: Basic Issues

-First, they are away from their parents, which makes them feel independent even though a teacher may be watching them.
+First, they are away from their parents, which makes them feel independent even though a teacher should be watching them.
 For this reason, some students habitually come to class late or skip class altogether.
-Second, as children learn to socialize they seek ways to generate attention, even negative attention for being disruptive, for example, by always talking out of turn or playing the class clown.
+Second, as children learn to socialize, they seek ways to generate attention.
+This can include negative attention for being disruptive.
+For example, the student may tend to talk out of turn or play the class clown.

 - Repeatedly coming to class without appropriate supplies (books, gym clothes, etc.)

 - Leaving school property without permission